How to Evaluate and Repair Your HVAC System After a Coastal Storm in Wilmington NC

 When Repair Might Work

 Young systems (less than 5 years old) that experienced minimal water contact might justify repair attempts, but only after extremely thorough inspection and cleaning.
-The decision requires weighing repair costs against replacement costs while factoring in reliability concerns.

 The Hidden Costs of Attempted Repairs